 Let me break this all down for you: Our vagina contains lots of fat tissue which loves to absorb chemicals.
 We put pads and tampons that were produced with dangerous chemicals directly on or in these parts of our body, and then we watch as the rates of women's cancers, immune and hormonal issues skyrocket.

 What can we do to make a change, if not for ourselves than for our sisters, nieces and daughters?
 How can we start turning this ship around so that we can protect the fertility and frankly the livelihood of the women in our generations to come?

 I am a firm believer that the best thing we can do is vote with our dollar.
 Invest in the products that are supportive of our health and stop buying from the companies that are producing these unsafe products.
 As their profits drop, my hope is that they will have no choice but to start creating global positive change.

 There are a number of amazing brands out there who are developing products worth switching to.
 These are alternatives we can use instead to help reduce our exposure to toxins, antibiotics and carcinogens.

 Here are a few products that you may consider switching to:

 My sisters, it's going to take a whole lot more than just you and me to create a global awareness around this issue, so please, please - Share this blog post with the women in your life.
 Share it so that we can help to raise the consciousness of an issue that can create massive health problems in the world of the women we love.

 I would love to hear your thoughts on this topic in the comments!
 Also, if you use any of the mentioned products above, let me know your experience!
-I am hopeful that other women will come to this post and your comments may help them in deciding what will work best for them.
+I am hopeful that other women will come to this post and your comments may help them in deciding what natural options will work best for them.